TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 push body [body] with torque x: (1) y: (1) z: (1) :: #0fbd8c
 ```
 Pushes the specified body with the given XYZ rotational torque in newton-meters.
 Only results in rotational velocity.

+## Debugging <a name="debugging"></a>

+Ammo Physics will report errors that have occured.
+To see these errors, open the developer inspector (ctrl + shift + I on Windows, cmd + option + I on Mac) and select the "Console" tab at the top of the window.
+Here, you can see errors that have occured and in which sprite they have occured.
+While this system will not catch every issue, it can certainly narrow down issues such as referencing a body or a ray that does not exist or improperly formatted object lists.

 ## More Resources <a name="more-resources"></a>